mposolda/misc/stocker/README.md

 P1

-- Finish tax from disposals in the UI (Including simulation for disposal)
+- Tax from disposals in the "companies" and "summary" view

 - Update from latest dividends from Lynx (activity statement)